spcourse/python/en/efficiency/10 efficiency.md

 	The first element was 46

-As you a can see, getting the first element takes about the same time for each of these input sizes, even though the inputs get bigger with a factor 10 each time.
+As you can see, getting the first element takes about the same time for each of these input sizes, even though the inputs get bigger with a factor 10 each time.
 This means the function `get_first_element` has a complexity of
 $$O(1)$$.
-So in theory, we could get the first element from a list with *any* number of elements and it would still only take 0.000004 seconds (although at some point we might have some trouble fitting that list in our computers memory).
+So in theory, we could get the first element from a list with *any* number of elements and it would still only take 0.000004 seconds (although at some point, we might have some trouble fitting that list in our computer's memory).

 Next, take a look at the readings on data structures.
-These reading will not just cover the operations that a data structure supports, but also what the complexity is of each these operations.
+These readings will not just cover the operations that a data structure supports, but also what the complexity is of each of these operations.
 Many data structures are used *specifically* because they are more efficient in certain situations.